 So why did all these companies suddenly activate their political ideology at the same time in 2016 when before that, they had no political leanings or affiliations whatsoever?

 Whatever is going on, these tech companies that are currently suppressing free speech all have very similar origin stories and all became insanely ideologically driven at the same time.

-When viewed as a whole, it appears to be much more than just sheer coincidence.
+When viewed as a whole, it appears to be much more than just mere coincidence.